 Moving MIDI clips

 To move a clip, hover at the top of the clip.
 The move tool appears.
 Click and drag the clip to a new location.
 You can drag a clip on the same track, or to another track, if it is the same type (audio or MIDI).
 If you have Snap enabled, the moved clip snaps to the grid.
-To move without snapping to the grid, press the Command key while you drag.
+To move without snapping to the grid, hold the Command (macOS) or Alt (Windows) key while you drag.

 When you move a MIDI clip, it can overlap an existing clip.
 You can see the overlapping area when dragging the clip.
 The overlapping MIDI area is played, while any underlying notes are not.
 If you later move the clip again, any underlying clips that exist are revealed.